-Investment properties are interests in land and buildings (including the leasehold interest under an operating lease for a property which would otherwise meet the definition of an investment property) held to earn rental income and/or for capital appreciation, rather than for use in the production or supply of goods or services or for administrative purposes; or for sale in the ordinary course of business.
+Investment properties are interests in land and buildings (including the leasehold property under right-of-use asset (2018: leasehold property under an operating lease) which would otherwise meet the definition of an investment property) held to earn rental income and/or for capital appreciation, rather than for use in the production or supply of goods or services or for administrative purposes; or for sale in the ordinary course of business.
 Such properties are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are stated at fair value, which reflects market conditions at the end of the reporting period.